input-output-hk/marlowe-cardano/marlowe-cli/examples/actus/ReadMe.md

   "statusDate": "$STATUS_DATE",
   "cycleOfInterestPayment": "P1YL1",
   "prepaymentEffect": "N",
+  "nominalInterestRate": $INTEREST_RATE,
-  "nominalInterestRate": `jq -n $INTEREST_RATE`, "interestCalculationBase": "NT"
+  "interestCalculationBase": "NT"
 }
 EOF
 ```

 The contract has a minimum-ADA requirement and two timeouts.
-It also specifies that the lender John Fletcher will pay principal of 10000 ada before Fri, 12 Aug 2022 08:11:01 +0000 and the borrower will repay the principal and interest of 200 ada before Fri, 12 Aug 2022 20:11:01 +0000.
+It also specifies that the lender John Fletcher will pay principal of 100 ada before Wed, 17 Aug 2022 00:13:48 +0000 and the borrower will repay the principal and interest of 2 ada before Wed, 17 Aug 2022 12:13:48 +0000.

 We create the contract for the previously specified parameters.